xiaoyuxie-vico/PyDimension/README.md

-# Dimensionless learning for scientific knowledge discovery
+# Dimensionless learning for data-drievn scientific knowledge discovery

 ## What is dimensionless learning